opentelekomcloud-docs/mapreduce-service/umn/source/configuring_a_cluster/installing_third-party_software_using_bootstrap_actions.rst

 Installing Third-Party Software Using Bootstrap Actions
 =======================================================

-This operation applies to MRS 3.\ *x* or earlier clusters.
+This operation applies to clusters earlier than MRS 3.x.

-In MRS 3.\ *x*, bootstrap actions cannot be added during cluster creation.

 Prerequisites
 -------------